The-Onion-Team/.github/profile/README.md

 If you’d like to contribute:
 1. Contact us and apply at **[JOIN_US](JOIN_US.md)**
 2. Follow our **[CODE OF CONDUCT](CODE_OF_CONDUCT.md)**
-3. Open an *issue*or send us an email.
+3. Send us an email.

 ---